xaviergoby/Deep-Learning-and-Computer-Vision-for-Structural-Crack-Detection-And-Classification/README.md

-# Application of Deep Learning (CNN's) to the Detection and Classification of Cracks in an Aircraft Panel
+# Application of Deep Learning (CNN's) for the Detection and Classification of Cracks Present in an Aircraft Panel

 ###
 ## Contents